JohnDoee/deluge-streaming/README.md

 The _allow remote_ option is to allow remote add and stream of torrents.

-# Known bugs

-* Sometimes the plugin tries to read empty data when there is too much requesting going on.

 # Version Info

+## Version 0.7.1
+* Trying to fix bug where piece buffer went empty
+* Added support for SSL.

 ## Version 0.7.0
 * Shrinked code by redoing queue algorithm.
 This should prevent more stalled downloads and allow it to act bittorrenty if necessary.